sijomc/sonarscan-action/README.md

 - `SCANNER_OPTIONS` - Please set this to "-Xmx3000m" to avoid heap memory issue.
 We can increase this upto 6000m.
 Please GitHub runner hardware resources [here](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners#supported-runners-and-hardware-resources)
 - `password` - using with the `login` username.
 Left blank if you are using authentication token.

+projectVersion is an input parameter not a  secret.

+- `projectVersion` - **_(Required)_** The version we can give as input before building the workflow. example 1.1.
+Increase this value on each build like 1.2,1.3,1.4,...etc.

 Please see `entrypoint.sh` file for more options.